jermnelson/intro2libsys/textbook/chapters/two/industrialization-to-wwII.rst

 Sirkali Ramamrita Ranganathan
 -----------------------------
+S.R.
+Ranganathan (1892-1972) was Indian librarian and mathematician who made numerous contributions to the field of the library science including the five laws of library
+science:

+    1. Books are for use.
+    2. Every reader his [or her] book.
+    3. Every book its reader.
+    4. Save the time of the reader.
+    5. The library is a growing organism. [#]_

+These laws influenced the design of not only the physical structure and layout of libraries but also the philosophy and service ethos of libraries.

 References
 ----------
 .. [#] `"Ninety-One Cataloging Rules"`_ page 1
 .. [#] `"Ninety-One Cataloging Rules"`_ page 3
 .. [#] Cutter, Charles. `Rules for a Dictionary Catalog`_ 4th edition page 6
+.. [#] Ranganathan, S.R. `The five laws of library science`_

+.. _The five laws of library science: http://hdl.handle.net/2027/uc1.b99721

 .. _"Ninety-One Cataloging Rules": http://books.google.com/books?id=97QYAAAAMAA
 .. _Rules for a Dictionary Catalog: http://books.google.com/books?id=2rQYAAAAMAAJ